Bernedoodle F1B: Size, Shedding, Temperament & Care Guide

 Standard F1B Bernedoodle

-• more dogs to manage physically
+• additional dogs to control physically

 F1 vs F2 Bernedoodle